apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                  true to read events as the Flume Avro binary format.
-Used in conjunction with the same property on the KafkaSink or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers sent on the producing side. migrateZookeeperOffsets             true         When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
+Used in conjunction with the same property on the KafkaSink or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers sent on the producing side. setTopicHeader                      true         When set to true, stores the topic of the retrieved message into a header, defined by the
+                                                 ``topicHeader`` property.
+topicHeader                         topic        Defines the name of the header in which to store the name of the topic the message was received
+                                                 from, if the ``setTopicHeader`` property is set to ``true``.
+Care should be taken if combining with the Kafka Sink ``topicHeader`` property so as to avoid sending the message back to the same topic in a loop. migrateZookeeperOffsets             true         When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
                                                  This should be true to support seamless Kafka client migration from older versions of Flume.
                                                  Once migrated this can be set to false, though that should generally not be required.